D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Introduction

-\textit{\textbf{Challenge 2: Asymmetry Preservation.}} Due to the inherent symmetry of the popular measures, such as inner product or distance in the embedding space which produces the same scores for the node pair $(i, j)$ and $(j, i)$, inner-product- or distance-based learning objectives used by prior models are unsuitable for capturing the asymmetric connectivity probabilities for node pairs in digraphs~\cite{gravity}.
-Applications that are based on link prediction~\cite{joblearning} or graph topology learning~\cite{grale,ramezani2019graph} are particularly affected when models fail to preserve structural asymmetry for digraphs.
+\textit{\textbf{Challenge 2: Asymmetry Preservation.}} Due to the inherent symmetry of popular measures, such as the inner product or distance in the embedding space, which produces the same scores for the node pair $(i, j)$ and $(j, i)$, inner-product- or distance-based learning objectives used by popular GNNs are unsuitable for capturing the asymmetric connection probabilities for node pairs in digraphs~\cite{gravity}.
+Applications based on link prediction or graph topology learning are particularly affected when models fail to preserve digraph structural asymmetry.

-Recently, \textit{spectral-based} GCN approaches~\cite{dgcn,digcn} have been proposed to address \textit{\textbf{Challenge 1}} with respect to modelling neighborhoods for digraphs.
-However, the learned filters from these methods depend on the Laplacian eigenbasis, which is tied to a graph's structure.
+Recently, spectral-based DRL GNNs~\cite{zhang2021magnet,digcn,dgcn,ma2019spectral} have been proposed to address \textit{\textbf{Challenge 1}} with respect to modelling neighborhoods for digraphs.
+However, the learned filters from these methods depend on the Laplacian eigenbasis, which is tied to a graph's structure~\cite{tong2021directed}.
 Models trained on a specific structure cannot be directly applied to graphs with different structures~\cite{wu2020comprehensive}.
-These models also fail to preserve node-pair asymmetry for \textit{\textbf{Challenge 2}}, missing a solution for tasks like link prediction by solely experimenting on the node classification task.
-On the other hand, gravity-inspired graph autoencoders~\cite{gravity} have been proposed for addressing \textit{\textbf{Challenge 2}}, but experimental evidences are only provided for their ability to tackle the directed link prediction problem.
+Separately, to address \textit{\textbf{Challenge 2}}, approaches such as viewing directions of edges as a kind of edge feature~\cite{gong2019exploiting}, or parametrizing the node pair likelihood function by a neural network~\cite{shi2019skeleton,battaglia2018relational} have been proposed, but these techniques fail to consider \textit{\textbf{Challenge 1}}.
+Moreover, prior DRL techniques are often constrained to directed acyclic graphs (DAGs)~\cite{thost2021directed,cones,suzuki2019hyperbolic}, are transductive~\cite{sim2021directed,dgcn,cones,suzuki2019hyperbolic}, or have poor generalizability across tasks.
+For example, some studies provide experimental evidence for a single task only -- e.g., link prediction as in~\cite{sim2021directed} or node classification as in~\cite{dgcn,ma2019spectral}.